APPLE COMPUTER - HOW TO CLEAR THE LOGIN SECTION OF KEYCHAIN

-This also helps if you lost access [for no apparent reason] to any sites you access with your CAC.
+This also helps if you lost access [for no apparent reason] to sites you access with your CAC.

 Step 1-1: Click: Go (top of screen), Utilities, double click Keychain Access.app

-(You can also type: keychain access using Spotlight (this is my preferred method))
+(You can also type: keychain access in Spotlight (this is my preferred method))

 Step 1-2: Select login (under Keychains), and All Items (under Category) see image below.
 You will see all items that are being saved in your Keychain Access.
-These can include your Airport password for your home Wi-Fi network and / or CAC websites / Identity preferences that you have visited and used your CAC on previously.
+These can include settings for your home Wi-Fi network and / or CAC websites / Identity preferences that you have visited and used your CAC on previously.

 Step 1-3: Click the column heading titled Kind, scroll down to Identity preference, Delete all CAC enabled websites you are having problems accessing.
 You can hold your control key and click your single button Mac mouse and select Delete, or if you have a two button mouse right click and select Delete.

-NOTE: Yours will probably have a red circle with a white X
+NOTE: Yours may or may not have a red circle with a white X